Meet Our Staff

 Staff Psychologist and Coordinator of Practicum Training

 Sharon is a licensed psychologist and a licensed professional counselor.
-She earned her doctorate in counseling psychology at Western Michigan University.
+She earned her doctorate in counseling psychology at Western Michigan University in 2007.
 Sharon completed her pre-doctoral internship at the University of Notre Dame in 2006 and worked as a clinician at the University of Notre Dame and Valparaiso University prior to joining EMU Counseling and Psychological Services in April 2008.
-Her areas of clinical interest include women’s issues; multicultural and feminist psychology; trauma and abuse recovery; lesbian, gay, bisexual, and transgender issues; spirituality; and use of creative arts in counseling.
-Sharon is the graduate training director.
+Her areas of clinical interest include working with folks in the LGBTQ+ community, multicultural and feminist psychology, training and supervision, trauma, family of origin concerns, spirituality, and use of creative arts in counseling.
+Sharon takes an integrative approach to counseling that is grounded in interpersonal process, relational, and multicultural perspectives.
+Sharon serves at the coordinator of practicum training, as CAPS is a training site for graduate students in psychology, counseling, and social work.

 Ashwini Gulwadi, M.D.